 Douglas Adams, The Restaurant at the End of the Universe

 Ask any frustrated retro-gamer, and they’ll tell you the past couple of years have seen a fake market bubble to jack up game prices.
 What appear to be credible allegations of fraud and collusion have surfaced between grading companies and auction houses, such as WATA Games and Heritage Auctions have surfaced, which hopefully will mean fair prices will start to return to a hobby that was previously only frequented by hardcore nerds, rather than investors.
 But along with this fake gaming bubble came another new phenomenon: fake, high dollar “premium” Nintendo collections.
 One particular peeve of mine is the introduction of fake “test market” NES sets appearing on auction sites.
 A “test market” system is a reference to the first hundred thousand units sold as part of a limited release in 1985, before Nintendo knew whether the consoles would be viable.
 Nobody wanted to carry video games after Atari crashed the market in 1983, and so Nintendo USA, without telling their Japanese parent company, promised retail stores a refund for any unsold systems and a 90 day line of credit.
-They ended up selling nearly 62 million of them.
-Those first trial market sets are now considered by collectors to be the Holy Grail.
+They ended up selling nearly 62 million consoles.
+Those first 100,000 trial market systems are now considered by collectors to be the Holy Grail.